 Service-related problems sometimes arise because public spending on health is inadequate to meet population health needs or inappropriately allocated.
 The rationing that results is most likely to have negative consequences if it is implicit rather than explicit (see Fig. 28) – for example, when people are promised benefits that are not supported by funding.
 Unfunded mandates often give rise to informal payments.

-Informal payments are a significant problem in several of the countries in this study, including Albania, Georgia, Greece, Hungary, Kyrgyzstan, Latvia, Lithuania, Poland, the Republic of Moldova and Ukraine – all countries with a relatively high incidence of catastrophic health spending (see Fig. 5).
+Informal payments are a significant problem in several of the countries in this study, including Albania, Greece, Hungary, Kyrgyzstan, Latvia, Lithuania, Poland, the Republic of Moldova and Ukraine – all countries with a relatively high incidence of catastrophic health spending, except Georgia where the privatization and liberalization process resulted in formalization of all private funds on health (see Fig. 5).
 Household budget survey data do not permit us to identify the magnitude of informal payments or out-of-pocket payments made to obtain faster access or better quality of care.
 However, the majority of out-of-pocket payments in these countries are spent on outpatient medicines, including among households with catastrophic spending (Fig. 12), and especially among poor households with catastrophic spending (Fig. 13).
 This indicates that informal payments are not the main driver of financial hardship in the countries in the study.

 Even if informal payments are not a major source of financial hardship in the study countries, they are an important problem because they undermine almost every aspect of health system performance, point to failures in health system governance and can be difficult to address (see Box 2).
 They are particularly problematic for poor people because they are regressive in terms of financing care and their informal nature makes it impossible to protect people through exemptions.